sudikshas/Racial_Classification_XAI_Model/README.md

 ##### src
 * folder that contains the source code.

-##### notebook
-* Contains development codes for our own use.

-##### mapping
-* the mapping of the class to number stored in .json file.

 ##### models
-* the trained models saved in .hdf5 format.

-##### logs
-* The training progress saved in .csv format.

-##### visualizations
-* contains statistics and integrated-gradient visualization samples.
+* Contained dlib_mod that helps to preprocess the images.
+You also recommend you to save your trained model here.

 ##### test_data
 * Contains sample data from FairFace Dataset.

 ### How to run the code
 1. please pull the my docker image: `michael459165/capstone2:new8` and run the code inside this container.
 2. please go to the config file to change the parameters.
-This file has 6 sections, each corresponds to a set of parameters to execute a particular task.
+This file has 5 sections, each corresponds to a set of parameters to execute a particular task.
 3. Type `python run.py train_model` to train your model.
-4. Type `python run.py integrated_grad` to generate multiple heatmaps for Integrated Gradient on test samples.
-This version of Integrated Gradient will generate heatmaps for ALL classes.
+4. Type `python run.py generate_stats` to generate statistics and plots.
 5. Type `python run.py run_test` to generate just ONE heatmap for both Integrated Gradient and Grad-CAM on the test sample.
 This will generate the heatmaps of the class with the HIGHEST predictive probability.
 6. Type `python run.py run_custom_img` to generate just ONE heatmap for both Integrated Gradient and Grad-CAM on YOUR own image.
 This will generate the heatmaps of the class with the HIGHEST predictive probability.
-7. Type `python run.py generate_stats` to generate statistics and plots.

-Note: If you want to generate heatmap with different models, please visit util.py file under src folder and find the corresponding function and modify the model path.
-All the functions in util.py are well documented.
+Note: All the functions in util.py are well documented.
 Please feel free to explore and modify the code!

 ### Web Application
 * We also made a Web App to showcase our work.
 Please clone [this repository](https://github.com/nicole9925/facial-analysis-webapp) and follow the instruction to run it locally.
-If you want to deploy the Web App online, please visit [backend](https://github.com/nicole9925/facial-analysis-frontend) and [frontend](https://github.com/nicole9925/facial-analysis-backend) repositories for further instruction.
+If you want to deploy the Web App online, please visit [frontend](https://github.com/nicole9925/facial-analysis-frontend) and [backend](https://github.com/nicole9925/facial-analysis-backend) repositories for further instruction.

 ### Reference
 [1]Selvaraju, Ramprasaath R., et al. "Grad-cam: Visual explanations from deep networks via gradient-based localization."
 Proceedings of the IEEE international conference on computer vision.
 2017.